 Since the Keto Diet does not heavily depend on the consumption of carbohydrates, people who practice the diet plan will sometimes experience feelings of tiredness and exhaustion.
-This is primarily due to changes in the body’s metabolism which breaks down sodium at a faster rate.
+This is primarily due to changes in the body’s metabolism which break down sodium at a faster rate.
 When this happens, potassium levels will also decrease.
-This particular occurrence is also known as mineral deficiency.
-The most common cause of this circumstance is poor diet choices that incorporate foods that have little in nutritional value and are not absorbed when passing through the digestive tract.
-Click here to read about protein powder for a keto diet!
+This particular occurrence is also known as a mineral deficiency.
+The most common cause of this circumstance is poor diet choices that incorporate foods that have little nutritional value and are not absorbed when passing through the digestive tract.

 Why You Need Potassium Supplements for Keto